Construction Solutions work hazards, and options for making work safer

 Description:

-The grout hog was introduced in 1999 and is currently a widely used method for grout delivery.
-The grout hog is a hopper that utilizes gravity to deliver grout into the masonry wall.
-After the grout has been delivered or mixed on site, it is poured into the grout hog.
+A pre-blended mortar and grout delivery system is an engineering control to help reduce musculoskeletal disorders (MSD) from manual material handling and stressful hand and wrist activities.
+It is an equipment that utilizes gravity to deliver grout into the masonry wall.
+After the grout has been delivered or mixed on site, it is poured into the hopper.
 The system is then lifted by crane or forklift to the work area.
 The grouting material flows with gravity down the attached hose, to the desired location.
 This system allows grouting to be done with two laborers: one laborer guides the hose to the block cell and the other maneuvers the forklift.

-The following three photos provide examples of how the equipment is used:
+The following photos provide examples of how the equipment is used:

 The grout hog has a swivel base that allows a 17-foot reach, an 8-foot dispensing hose, and an automatic shut-off valve that allows precise control of grout flow.
 The contractor can choose between two models: one powered by forklift hydraulics and the other with a 13-hp motor.
 The grout hog is a gravity feed system, as opposed to system that pump the grout into the block.
 In contrast, grout pumps are prone to mechanical failure, and the grout bucketing is labor intensive and physically demanding for the masons.